Memory effects can make the transmission capability of a communication channel uncomputable: Results

+Aiming at an impossibility result, the simpler the family of channels we consider, the stronger the result.
+This is why we consider FSMCs.
+The same result hence holds true for any more general family of channels with memory.

-It is the main aim of this work to show that an algorithm that computes the capacity of an arbitrary FSMC cannot exist.
-In order to be precise, a FSMC with $n$ input symbols and $m$ states is determined by \cite{Gallager_68} \begin{enumerate} \item[(a)] An initial state $s_0$.
-We will only consider FSMC in which the initial state is fixed and known to the sender and receiver. \item[(b)] A set of conditional probability assignments $p(y,s|x,s')$ which describes the probability of output symbol $y$ and transition to state $s$ if the FSMC is in state $s'$ and gets $x$ as input. \end{enumerate} In order to avoid problems of approximating $p(y,s|x,s')$ we will only consider in this paper FSMC for which the probability assignments $p(y,s|x,s')$ are rational numbers.
-Moreover, we will only consider in this paper FSMC which are information stable (see below for the definition) and for which $p(y,s|x,s')$ are in product form $p(y|x,s')p(s|x,s')$.
-Our main result can then be stated as:
+In order to be precise, a FSMC with $n$ possible input symbols (the number of possible output symbols will be always $2$) and $m$ possible states in the memory is determined by \cite{Gallager_68} a set of conditional probability assignments.
+The set of conditional probability assignments $p(y,s|x,s')$ describes the probability of output symbol $y$ and transition to state $s$ in the memory if the FSMC is in state $s'$ and gets $x$ as input.
+Moreover, we will only consider FSMCs in which the initial state is fixed and known to the sender and receiver.
+We denote the initial state by $s_0$.

+To avoid problems of approximating $p(y,s|x,s')$ we will only consider FSMCs for which the probability assignments $p(y,s|x,s')$ are rational numbers.
+Moreover, we will only consider FSMCs for which $p(y,s|x,s')$ are in product form $p(y|x,s')p(s|x,s')$ and which are information stable.
+Information stable channels are one of the simplest classes of channels with memory.
+For these channels the capacity is given by the limit of the mutual information rate \cite{Hu_64} and it is not necessary to consider the most general capacity formula \cite{Verdu_94}.